-To go without electricity for a couple of hours is a bad enough experience for most, but imagine the horror if the power grid were to stay down for days, or even weeks!
+Most people can go without electricity for a couple of hours, right?
+But imagine if their power stays out for days, or even weeks!

 REFRIGERATOR AND FREEZER